-Defective Machinery Accidents & Malfunctioning Equipment Cause Injuries
+Ohio Defective Machinery Accidents & Malfunctioning Equipment Leads to Injuries and lawsuits

 According to the National Institute for Occupational Safety and Health (NIOSH), the majority of heavy equipment incidents at the workplace are vehicle-related collisions in various industries.
 Common injuries result from overturning, collision, falling debris, electrocution or becoming caught in running machinery.